-- 18.2.14 The DMRB Stage 3 Bill of Quantities (BoQ) for the Proposed Scheme has facilitated the completion of the Detailed Assessment as follows: - embodied carbon emissions associated with the extraction, manufacturing and any predistribution transportation of the major material types likely to be used (i.e. site won soils/ rock and imported aggregates, asphalt, bitumen, concrete, metal, concrete and plastics products) have been estimated using Transport Scotland's Carbon Management System (CMS) Projects Carbon Tool - depletion of natural mineral resources has been estimated based on the quantities of key aggregate-using products (sub-base, base course, binder course, surface course, capping and drain filter/ bedding materials) to be used - construction, demolition and excavation (CD&E) waste arisings have been estimated through a number of methods, including the application of material specific wastage rates to the materials identified in the BoQ, reference to the Site Clearance BoQ information, material take-offs for existing structures to be demolished, and review of DMRB Stage 3 model requirements for earthworks quantities - 18.2.15 These assessment parameters have been used to assess the significance of environmental effect (based on the value/ sensitivity of the receptor and the magnitude of the impact), prior to and after mitigation, using the criteria provided in paragraph 18.2.16 to paragraph 18.2.33.
+- 18.2.14 The DMRB Stage 3 Bill of Quantities (BoQ) for the Proposed Scheme has facilitated the completion of the Detailed Assessment as follows: - embodied carbon emissions associated with the extraction, manufacturing and any predistribution transportation of the major material types likely to be used (i.e. site won soils/ rock and imported aggregates, asphalt, bitumen, concrete, metal, concrete and plastics products) have been estimated using Transport Scotland's CMS Projects Carbon Tool - depletion of natural mineral resources has been estimated based on the quantities of key aggregate-using products (e.g. sub-base, base course, binder course, surface course, capping and drain filter/ bedding materials) to be used - construction, demolition and excavation (CD&E) waste arisings have been estimated through a number of methods, including the application of material specific wastage rates to the materials identified in the BoQ, reference to the Site Clearance BoQ information, material take-offs for existing structures to be demolished, and review of DMRB Stage 3 model requirements for earthworks quantities - These assessment parameters have been used to assess the significance of environmental effect (based on the value/ sensitivity of the receptor and the magnitude of the impact), prior to and after mitigation, using the criteria provided in para.
+18.2.16 to para.
+18.2.34.